ushadow/mit-jap-scraper/README.md

-This will parse the html file and save an xml file with the course name in the main folder and creates an "asset" folder that stores all the xml files for the drills and the audio and the image files.
+This will parse the html file and save an xml file with the course name in the main folder and creates an "assets" folder that stores all the xml files for the drills and the audio and the image files.

-There is already an example html file in the `input` folder, so you can test by running
+There is already an example html file in the "input" folder, so you can test by running
 ```
 ./exercise_writer.rb input/MIT_Japanese_502.html